maotovisk/MapWizard/readme.md

 We provide pre-built binaries for Linux and Windows.
 You can download it from the [releases page]( https://github.com/maotovisk/MapWizard/releases).

-Thanks to the [Velopack](https://velopack.io/) project, for providing a way to package the application for Linux and Windows.
+Thanks to the [Velopack](https://velopack.io/) project, it auto-updates and it's just a 1-click install.

 ## Building